UK Modern Slavery Act

 We are continuously increasing awareness and understanding of our commitment to eliminating the risk of forced labour and human trafficking occurring in our direct operations and supply chain.

-At Group level presentations detailing the provisions of the Modern Slavery Act which outlines our zero tolerance approach to modern slavery throughout our supply chain have been presented to senior procurement executives in the organisation and will continue to be presented during 2022.
+At Group level presentations detailing the provisions of the Modern Slavery Act which outlines our zero tolerance approach to modern slavery throughout our supply chain will again be presented to senior procurement executives in the organisation during 2023.

-In addition, as outlined in the monitoring performance section below, the UK has also implemented a training programme aimed at improving knowledge of the UK Modern Slavery act in their operations
+In addition, the UK has also implemented a training programme aimed at improving knowledge of the UK Modern Slavery Act in their operations

 MONITORING PERFORMANCE